dmccuaig/JiraMarkup/readme.md

-Delimited text to Jira Markup converter
+# Delimited text to Jira Markup converter

 Converts delimited text to Jira markup.
 Confluence has macros for this, but pasting into Issues doesn't have this in our installation.

+Uses https://github.com/mholt/PapaParse for parsing text into a table.